Samuel de Champlain: Exploration of New France

 On 29 March 1613, arriving back in New France, he first ensured that his new royal commission be proclaimed.
 Champlain set out on May 27 to continue his exploration of the Huron country and in hopes of finding the "northern sea" he had heard about (probably Hudson Bay).
 He travelled the Ottawa River, later giving the first description of this area.
-Along the way, he apparently dropped or left behind a cache of silver cups, copper kettles, and a brass astrolabe dated 1603 (Champlain's Astrolabe), which was later found by a farm boy named Edward Lee near Cobden, Ontario.
-It was in June that he met with Tessouat, the Algonquin chief of Allumettes Island, and offered to build the tribe a fort if they were to move from the area they occupied, with its poor soil, to the locality of the Lachine Rapids.
+Along the way, he apparently dropped or left behind a cache of silver cups, copper kettles, and a brass astrolabe dated 1603 (Champlain's Astrolabe), which was later found August 1867 by a farm boy named Edward Lee near Cobden, Ontario.
+However, Champlain's ownership of the astrolabe has been questioned by modern scholars.It was in June that he met with Tessouat, the Algonquin chief of Allumettes Island, and offered to build the tribe a fort if they were to move from the area they occupied, with its poor soil, to the locality of the Lachine Rapids.

 By 26 August, Champlain was back in Saint-Malo.
 There, he wrote an account of his life from 1604 to 1612 and his journey up the Ottawa river, his Voyages and published another map of New France.
 In 1614, he formed the "Compagnie des Marchands de Rouen et de Saint-Malo" and "Compagnie de Champlain", which bound the Rouen and Saint-Malo merchants for eleven years.
 He returned to New France in the spring of 1615 with four Recollects in order to further religious life in the new colony.
 The Roman Catholic Church was eventually given en seigneurie large and valuable tracts of land, estimated at nearly 30% of all the lands granted by the French Crown in New France.

 In 1615, Champlain reunited with Étienne Brûlé, his capable interpreter, following separate four-year explorations.
 There, Brûlé reported North American explorations, including that he had been joined by another French interpreter named Grenolle with whom he had travelled along the north shore of la mer douce (the calm sea), now known as Lake Huron, to the great rapids of Sault Ste.
 Marie, where Lake Superior enters Lake Huron, some of which was recorded by Champlain.

 Champlain continued to work to improve relations with the natives, promising to help them in their struggles against the Iroquois.
 With his native guides, he explored further up the Ottawa River and reached Lake Nipissing.
 He then followed the French River until he reached Lake Huron.

 In 1615, Champlain was escorted through the area that is now Peterborough, Ontario by a group of Wendat.
 He used the ancient portage between Chemong Lake and Little Lake (now Chemong Road) and stayed for a short period of time near what is now Bridgenorth.